How Small Businesses Can Harness the Power of Influencer Marketing

 BY SHANA LYNN YAO

-But for countless others and especially the low to no budget smaller brands, influencer-marketing is something on a wish list, not a to do list.
+For many small business owners, influencer-marketing is something on a wish list, not a to do list.
 Just how is a small business with a small budget supposed to compete?
 And more than that, does it really work?
 Is influencer-marketing all it's cracked up to be and is it worth the investment?

 The truth is yes and no. For many that research the right people with social power, build long term partnerships with their spokespeople - influencer-marketing can be one of the most worthy investments you make.
 Almost all consumers (92%) trust recommendations from strangers and people with social power over those from brands.
 Most marketers have invested in some form of influencer-marketing, with budgets now ranging from $5,000 to $25,000.
 Consumers demand it, competitors are investing in it.